 Why is the copier paper jam recurring?

-When a copier paper jam keeps happening, it’s often because the initial jam did not fully clear.
+This often happens because the initial jam did not fully clear.
 There might be a small paper fragment stuck in a nook or cranny that escapes the sensors’ scrutiny.

-Another likely cause of a chronic copier paper jam is worn out feed rollers.
+Another common cause of a chronic copier paper jam is worn out feed rollers.

 Picture running on a treadmill dusted with powder.
 As you can imagine, the surface would be slippery and lacking in traction.
 Well, the same applies to the feed rollers.